Transportation

 Highway Systems

 Cruise ships ply Alaska's southeastern waters through the Inside Passage.
+An Alaska Cruise is a nice way to enjoy luxury and comfort while adventuring through the state.
 The state ferry system, known as the Alaska Marine Highway, transports people and vehicles from the Lower 48 to southeast points and between points in southcentral Alaska.
 Extending 1,500 miles from Dawson Creek, British Columbia, to Fairbanks, the Alcan, or Alaska Highway, provides a land link with roads to the south.
 The Alaska Highway is paved through Alaska and most of Canada and maintained year round.
 Use this next link to check road conditions in the state of Alaska, or this one.
 For more information on the Alcan, including Canada's portion, use the Alaska Highway link above or button on the left.

 To travel to any of Alaska's parklands, other than Denali National Park (covered elsewhere in this web site) you will have several options.
 Unlike most National Park Service areas in the Lower 48, most of these Alaska areas are not accessible by road.
 Scheduled jet service to cities near some parklands can put you within air taxi distance of them.
 To see and experience the more remote reaches of Alaska generally requires significant added commitment in time, effort, and money, involving air and boat charters, rafts, kayaks, hiking, or combinations thereof.